aurelienog/aurelienog/README.md

 ![Header](./github-header-image.png)

-I'm a **junior** focused on building modern, accessible and performant web apps with JavaScript, React and Node.js.
+I'm a focused on building modern, accessible and performant web apps with JavaScript, React and Node.js.

 Currently looking for my first professional opportunity in web development — open to working in **Spain (Bilbao) or remotely**.